19hours/sg-statutes/Acts/Companies Act.md

 [8/2003]

-(7) A resolution referred to in subsection (1) shall cease to be in force if the company is converted to a public company.
+(7) A resolution referred to in subsection (1)(a) shall cease to be in force if the company is converted to a public company.

 [8/2003]

+[Act 15 of 2017 wef 31/08/2018]

-(8) If the resolution referred to in subsection (1) ceases to be in force, the company shall not be obliged under section 175 to hold an annual general meeting in that year if, at the time the resolution ceases to have effect, less than 3 months of the year remains.
+(8) If the resolution mentioned in subsection (1)(a) ceases to be in force but less than 3 months remain to the date on which the company is required under section 175 to hold an annual general meeting, the company need not hold that annual general meeting.

-[8/2003]
+[Act 15 of 2017 wef 31/08/2018]

 (9) Subsection (8) does not affect any obligation of the company to hold an annual general meeting in that year in pursuance of a notice given under subsection (4) or an electronic communication transmitted under subsection (5).

 [8/2003]

-(10) Unless the contrary intention appears —
+(10) Unless the contrary intention appears, if a company need not hold an annual general meeting for a financial year then for that financial year —

-(a) a reference in any provision of this Act to the doing of anything at an annual general meeting shall, in the case of a company that has dispensed with holding an annual general meeting in accordance with this section, be read as a reference to the doing of that thing by way of a resolution by written means under section 184A; and
+(a) a reference in any provision of this Act to the doing of anything at an annual general meeting is to be read as a reference to the doing of that thing by way of a resolution by written means under section 184A;

-(b) a reference in any provision of this Act to the date or conclusion of an annual general meeting of a company that has dispensed with holding an annual general meeting in accordance with this section shall, unless the meeting is held, be read as a reference to the date of expiry of the period within which the meeting is required by law to be held.
+(b) a reference in any provision of this Act to the date or conclusion of an annual general meeting is, unless the meeting is held, to be read as a reference to the date of expiry of the period by which an annual general meeting would have been required under section 175 to be held;

-[8/2003]
+(c) the reference in section 197(1) or (1A) to the lodging of a return with the Registrar after its annual general meeting is to be read as a reference to the lodging of that return —

+(i) in the case of a company mentioned in subsection (1)(a) or (b), after the company has sent to all persons entitled to receive notice of general meetings of the company the documents mentioned in section 203(1); or

+(ii) in the case of a company mentioned in subsection (1)(c), after the end of its financial year.

+[Act 15 of 2017 wef 31/08/2018]

 (11) In this section, an address of a person includes any number or address used for electronic communication.

 [5/2004]

+[Act 15 of 2017 wef 31/08/2018]

 [UK, 1985, s.
 366A]